bram058/Term2/README.md

-# Term2
+Name:             Bram Henstra
+Student Number:   215589
+Class:            AO17
-All the assingments for the second term
+This repository contains the assingments for term 2